oschweitzer/learning-resources/javascript_lesson.md

 ### Object.create()

 The `create()` method from the generic object `Object` allows to do prototypal inheritance.
 It takes a prototype as a first argument and returns an empty object with the prototype passed as argument.
-Methods and properties of this object can be overriden thanks to the prototype chain.
+Methods and properties of this object can be overridden thanks to the prototype chain.

 `create()` is not available in older web browsers, so we implement what is called polyfills (code adding a feature that doesn't exist ona system).